 10. Failure counts as done.
 So do mistakes.

-A documented and well-understood failure, or an intentional mistake, offers a lot of insight into what’s possible.
-What is sometimes called “the feasible region.”
-Your mistakes and failures explore beyond that and can verify there really is a constraint–or not.
-But the failure has to be intentional and understood to be counted as progress or done.
-On the other hand, accidents that lead you to remark “that’s interesting” are often the start of a new project.
+A documented and well-understood failure, or an intentional mistake, offers much insight into what’s possible- sometimes called “the feasible region.”
+Your mistakes and failures explore beyond that and can verify where the real constraints are real constraints and where they aren’t.
+But your failure has to be intentional and understood to be counted as progress or done.
+On the other hand, some accidents can make you think, “that’s interesting,” and lead to new opportunities.

 Most of the really interesting experimental results are unanticipated: “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny …” (an insight attributed to Isaac Asimov).
 It’s not A or B but the realization that you should be asking a different question.